sendgrid/sendgrid-python/README.rst

 Announcements
 =============

-Join an experienced and passionate team that focuses on making an impact.
-`Opportunities abound`_ to grow the product - and grow your career!

 All updates to this library are documented in our `CHANGELOG`_ and `releases`_.
 You may also subscribe to email `release notifications`_ for releases and breaking changes.